 The ancient Eskimos had a way of avoiding the unsightly after-effects of frostbites on the face.
-There are some modern Eskimos who have known of
+There are some modern Eskimos who have known of this manner of preventing discoloration and peeling.

-Eskimos who have known of this manner of preventing dis-coloration and peeling.
-Upon detection of a frost-bitten area on the cheeks or nose (ears were relatively minor problems because they were covered by the hood), the victim takes saliva out of his mouth takes saliva out of his mouth which he spreads over and around the frozen spots.
+Upon detection of a frostbitten area on the checks or nose (ears were relatively minor problems because they were covered by the hood), the victim takes saliva out of his mouth which he spreads over and around the frozen spots.
 Mucous was preferred.
 The thicker it was the better.

-If the reader tends to be squeamish about this method he should perhaps, think of the mouth-to-mouth resuscitation method now being commonly used as an accepted first aid procedure
+thicker it was the better.
+If the reader tends to be squeamish about this method he should perhaps, think of the mouth-to-mouth resuscitation method now being commonly used as an accepted first aid procedure.

 The ancient Eskimo contended that the application of mucous, or saliva, arrested the freezing action.
-He contended that mucous had much lower freezing point and when applied on and around the affected area. the unaffected area having circulation and, therefore warmth, helped the mucous to retain its warmth.
+He contended that mucous had much lower freezing point and when applied on and around the affected area, the unaffected area having circulation and, therefore warmth, helped the mucous to retain its warmth.